aslamplr/logg/README.md

 - `npm install -g firebase-tools` - to globally install firebase tools.
 - `firebase login` - to login to firebase account.
 - `npm run build && firebase deploy` - to build and deploy the app

+Routing is not included/demonstrated. <br>
+Features to be added -
+- search using `algolia`
+- `relogg` just like, share in fb
+- users, authentication
+- clap, like like feature
+- remove content, only by the author
+- maybe comments to content.
+;)

 #### Following part of this readme is kept intact from the Create React App -